oracle/python-oracledb/doc/src/api_manual/async_connection.rst

 .. attribute:: AsyncConnection.edition

-    This read-only attribute gets the session edition and is only available in Oracle Database 11.2 (the server must be at this level or higher for this to work).
-This attribute is ignored in python-oracledb Thin mode.
+    This read-only attribute gets the session edition and is only available with Oracle Database 11.2, or later.

 .. attribute:: AsyncConnection.external_name